torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

   # cat cgroup.controllers
   cpu io memory

-No controller is enabled by default.
+Anal controller is enabled by default.
 Controllers can be enabled and disabled by writing to the "cgroup.subtree_control" file::

   # echo "+cpu +memory -io" > cgroup.subtree_control